andras-adam/andras-adam/README.md

 ## This is me
 - ⚡ I'm working as a full-stack developer @ Reactron Technologies Ltd.
-- 🔭 I'm using JavaScript, TypeScript, React, and Express
+- 🔭 I'm using TypeScript, React, React Native and Express
-- 🌱 I'm learning AWS and React Native
+- 🌱 I'm learning AWS, and native Android in Kotlin
 - 🎓 I'm studying IT @ Metropolia University of Applied Sciences

 ## Get in touch